 Looks quite useful.
 I wonder if the danger is really that great.
-There you have it.

 I understand what you mean about doing a seperate box, however then there is no point of a shield at all, the only actual logic on the board is the arduino pins to drive the opto-couplers

 I've been looking at doing some lighting control myself and have been researching building something like this. ...I agree an SSR would be ideal, except in this particular instance I'd like the ability to dim lighting.